jvgalvin/Portfolio/README.md

 # Portfolio Projects
+## Detection of Seated Posture from a User-Facing Webcam
+### Context and Objective
+Sitting for prolonged periods of time with bad posture can result in serious spinal and health complications.
+While certain chairs and cushions promote good posture, they are expensive and not easily transported.
+This project presents four machine learning models that are capable of detecting good and bad posture from a user-facing webcam.
+I show that using existing pose estimation models to extract body keypoints from single frames and feeding these latent representations through a fully-connected classification head produces more accurate results than fine-tuning existing image recognition models.
+I also show that three dimensional feature extraction is more accurate than two dimensional extraction.
+Two of these models have been quantized, deployed on an NVIDIA Jetson Xavier NX device, and include a user-facing chime to correct sustained (60s) bad posture.
+### Data, Libraries, and Environment
+Video data was captured by myself and my teammates using the webcams in our laptops.
+Individual frames were extracted, labeled, and used to train 4 different models.
+This was done locally and models are available in PyTorch and Tensforflow frameworks.
+### Results and Impact
+Two models achieve over 0.80 accuracy.
+MoveNet was quantized, containerized, and deployed on a Jetson Xavier device for inference at the edge using live video.
+These models correct bad posture and can potentially mitigate what could otherwise be spinal or health complications as a result of prolonged bad posture.
+### Learnings
+This project reinforced how important high quality training data is for computer vision applications and taught me the importance of considerations for inference at the edge before training a model.
 ## End-to-End Containerized Face Detection App
 ### Context and Objective
 The benefits of containerization are well-known.
 Compared to monolitihic applications, containerized applications are easier to ship, simpler to maintain, can run anywhere, and have resusable components.
 The goal of this project was to build an end-to-end containerized application.